Paradigm4/elastic_resource_groups/README.md

 ```
 Quite elastic, in this case.
 Once again - this grouped aggregate is just an example, consider a more intensive computation that might take hours.

 Did we need to create the temp array copy?
 Not at all.
-But we do need to ensure all instances participate in the work and the array starts out only on the first 16.
-Another way to solve the problem is to explicitly `redistribute` with the data with the `_sg` or "scatter-gather" operator the start of the query:
+But we do need to ensure all instances participate in the work, though the array is stored only on 16.
+Another way to ensure that is to explicitly `redistribute` with the data with the `_sg` or "scatter-gather" operator the start of the query:
 ```
 iquery -aq "grouped_aggregate( _sg(test_array_shuffle, 1),.. )"
 ```
 Where the `1` argument to `_sg` means "redistribute-by-hash".

 ## 2.5 Save the result
 Knowing the second node won't be around forever, we can save the result with a residency on the first node only.
-This is where our new operator actually comes in:
+This is where our new operator actually becomes crucial:
 ```
 $ iquery -aq "create_with_residency(agg_result, <val:double, count:uint64> [instance_id, value_no], false, 0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15)"